mj1911/qss-editor/README.md

 ## License

-This project is licensed under the MIT License - see the [license.txt](https://github.com/niklas-henning/qss-editor/blob/master/license.txt) file for details
+This project is licensed under the MIT License - see the [license.txt](https://github.com/mj1911/qss-editor/license.txt) file for details.